George’s research addresses fundamental questions about what the world is really like and how, if at all, we can come to know it.

 • Supplementary Subject in the History and Philosophy of Science

-I welcome inquiries from students seeking supervision in my areas of research.
+He welcomes inquiries from students seeking supervision in his areas of research.

-In addition to my lectureship at Keble, I serve as Learning Development Officer at Worcester College.
-In this role, I support students with the transition to higher education and I help them to navigate the academic demands and conventions of university life.
-I find that my learning development work and my philosophy teaching enrich and enhance one another in various ways.
+In addition to his lectureship at Keble, George serves as Learning Development Officer at Worcester College.
+In this role, he supports students with the transition to higher education and helps them to navigate the academic demands and conventions of university life.
+He finds that his learning development work and his philosophy teaching enrich and enhance one another in various ways.